-The General Settings help to configure the Links, Images, Breadcrumbs, robots.txt file along with rich features like 404 monitor and redirection (details further down).
+The General Settings help configure the Links, Images, Breadcrumbs, and robots.txt file along with rich features like 404 monitor and redirection (details further down).

-It also helps in authorizing the Google and Bing Webmaster consoles if you’ve missed in Wizard setup.
+It also helps authorize the Google and Bing Webmaster consoles if you’ve missed them in the Wizard setup.

 Titles and Meta Settings

-This is one of the important parts of any ON-Page SEO for ranking the website.
-Titles and Metas are can be configured globally i.e. site-wide as well as at granular level at individual post format type.
+This is one of the critical parts of any ON-Page SEO for ranking the website.
+Titles and Metas can be configured globally, i.e., site-wide as well as at granular level at individual post format types.

-Titles — as the name suggested, it the basically the headline of any page or post including the blog’s home and image title.
-This is basically the first thing that anyone searching online will recognize and read to understand what is the content or article is all about.
+Titles — as the name suggested, basically the headline of any page or post, including the blog’s home and image title.
+This is the first thing that anyone searching online will recognize and read to understand what the content or article is all about.

-Meta — this is basically the additional set of information useful for the search engine to categories and identify what is content all about.
+Meta — this is the additional set of valuable information for the search engine to categorize and identify what content is all about.
 The meta includes the details like published date, modified date, category, author, rich schema type, etc.

 One can easily customize the Meta from the meta box as mentioned above.
-The meta box also helps in customizing the social media open graphs as well as add the robot information for search engines whether to index or noindex the page.
+The meta box also helps customize the social media open graphs and add the robot information for search engines whether to index or noindex the page.

-The Rank Math has the ability to customize the meta and title at every scale.
-You can carefully go through each aspect and settings to have the best usability and SEO ranking.
+The Rank Math can customize the meta and title at every scale.
+You can carefully review each aspect and set it for the best usability and SEO ranking.

-My personal SEO setting is demoed in the video added below, please watch the video tutorial for Rank Math plugin settings.
+My SEO setting is demoed in the below video; please watch the Rank Math plugin settings video tutorial.

 XML Sitemap Settings

-Like every other WordPress SEO plugin, the XML sitemap is a useful feature available in Rank Math plugin.
-This helps in generating the XML file of the entire WordPress blogs and pages along with updating the frequency and number of images.
+Like every WordPress SEO plugin, the XML sitemap is a valuable feature in Rank Math.
+This helps generate the XML file of the entire WordPress blogs and pages, along with updating the frequency and number of images.

-This XML file is read by Google and Bing search engine bots to understand how the website is structured as well as how frequently the site is updated.
-This XML file also used for indexing (and caching) the website content.
+Google and Bing search engine bots read this XML file to understand how the website is structured and how frequently the site is updated.
+This XML file is also used for indexing (and caching) the website content.

-All we need is to enable the XML sitemap option and submit in Google Search Console as well as Bing Webmaster Tools.
+We need to enable the XML sitemap option and submit it in Google Search Console and Bing Webmaster Tools.

 You can even customize what all links need to be submitted for indexing.
-I personally exclude the archives, categories, tags, and all other pages types that will create duplications.
-Here the XML sitemap for my restoreBin.com Blog:
+I exclude the archives, categories, tags, and other page types that will create duplications.
+Here is the XML sitemap for my restoreBin.com Blog: